-If you’re not on the chelsea-bound train, now’s the time.
-Versatile but with an edge, chelsea boots are sleek and very stylish.
+If you’re not on the Chelsea-bound train, now’s the time.
+Versatile but with an edge, Chelsea boots are sleek and very stylish.
 Plus, they’re easier to wear than you might think, trust us.
-Slip on a pair in a dark chocolate or tan and they’ll pretty much compliment anything you wear with them.
+Slip on a pair in dark chocolate or tan and they’ll pretty much compliment anything you wear with them.
 Substitute your regular boots or casual dress shoe when you wear denim and chinos and you’ll add a whole new (and maybe cooler) vibe to your fall wardrobe.

 Sure, maybe it’s obvious but it always bears repeating, this is dark denim season.
 Not only are we talking dark, like inky indigo or black, we’re also talking crisp.
-Selvedge denim can be a great addition, if you don’t already own a pair or two, and the dark colors mean slightly more dressy, perfect for the evening or a casual office.
+Dark colors mean slightly more dressy, perfect for the evening or a casual office.
 Cuff them to show off the tailored hem and pair them with your favorite boots and an appropriate sweater or oxford shirt.

 A Bomber Jacket

 A classic piece of outerwear, the best bomber jackets are both warm and versatile.
 The best part is they can go casual or formal, jeans, a knit, and a button up or t-shirt on Saturday of Sunday (or just “gameday” as we call ‘it) or, switch it up and throw one over a suit in place of an overcoat or blazer for your Monday through Friday.